This page describes the requirements for packaging your Kubernetes app, and guidelines for meeting those requirements.

 Kubernetes API.
-The deployer should typically use the same set of command-line commands that a user would run to deploy your application.
+The deployer should typically use the same set of command-line commands that a user would run to deploy your app.

-To create your deployer, use one of the base images for deployment containers from the tools repository marketplace directory:
+To create your deployer, use one of the base images for deployment containers from the tools repository's marketplace directory:

 - If you are using